-Jen Chillingsworth is the author of Green Living: A Sustainable Guide to a More Intentional Life (opens in new tab).
-Green Living (opens in new tab) is follow up to her best-selling book Live Green.
+Jen Chillingsworth is the author of Green Living: A Sustainable Guide to a More Intentional Life.
+Green Living is follow up to her best-selling book Live Green.
 Her second book is a practical guide to living life more thoughtfully, and includes a collection of changes you can make to your home and lifestyle over the course of a year, from making your own cleaning products to giving up plastic.

 How to make laundry detergent

 This simple recipe for making laundry detergent can be personalized with fragrance.

 'If you prefer laundry with a fragrance, you can simply add a few drops of your favorite essential oil to the mix.
 For washing baby clothes, delicate fabrics or woollens, launder with just the Savon de Marseille soap or soap flakes,' says Jen Chillingsworth.

 You will need:

 - Glass mixing bowl (Ed: Amazon sells a range of Kilner jars like the one above)

 - Glass storage jar with lid